🔥 Google Sheets integration is live! Learn more

 Once you've signed up for a Data Fetcher account, you will land on the home screen.
 Click 'Create your first request' to go to the create request screen, where you will enter the details of our remote XML file.

-On the create request screen in Data Fetcher, for Application, select 'Custom'.
+On the create request screen in Data Fetcher, select 'Custom' for the Application.

-Enter the URL for your remote XML file.
-For the purpose of this demo, we will use an open data XML file for food ratings from the UK government.
-The URL is
+http://ratings.food.gov.uk/OpenDataFiles/FHRS111en-GB.xml.
+This is an open data XML file for food ratings from the UK government.

-Select the Output Table & View you want to import the remote XML file into.
+Select the Output Table & View to the table and view in your Airtable base that you want to import the remote XML file into.

 Click 'Save & Run'.

-Data Fetcher will create any new fields in the output table, then run the request and import the data from the remote XML file to Airtable.
-You should now see the XML file's data in the output table.
+Data Fetcher will create the fields in the output table for any fields you mapped to 'New fields'.
+It will then run the request again and the remote XML file will be imported to Airtable!
+You should now see the XML file's data in your output table and view.

-A new tab will open where you can select a plan and enter your payment details to upgrade.
+A new tab will open where you can select a paid Data Fetcher plan and enter your payment details to upgrade.

 Return to the Data Fetcher app and click "I've done this".